“Injustice anywhere is a threat to justice everywhere.”

 For people that are looking to make a tactical, real change, figuring out where to start can be hard!
 And it’s okay to feel a little bit lost, but your sincere desire to do something, anything will hopefully lead you toward a first step that makes sense.

-With a disclaimer that we are not experts in sociology, we simply want to share some resources that may help you in your journey towards building bridges with people and facilitating a better world for everyone.
+With a disclaimer that we are not experts in sociology and we cannot solve this by ourselves, we simply want to share some resources that may help you in your journey towards building bridges with people and facilitating a better world for everyone.

 What is Systemic Racism?
 (4-minute video)